Gusev2048/DiscordBot/README.md

 HOWTO:

-1. Configuration of .properties changes frequently, so I have no ideas how I can put sample here.
+1. Configuration of .properties changes frequently, so I have no idea how I can put sample here without unvalidate things..
 2. Build with mvn clean install
 3. Create PostgreSQL database from application property
 4. Run .jar